 Should newborns be immunized as per schedule during the COVID-19 pandemic?

 Immunization must be continued during the pandemic.
+Operational guidelines for continuing essential healthcare services can be found here.

 - Program managers must develop catch-up action plans for missed immunizations in case staff is diverted to COVID-19 response and/ or immunization turnout was low.